-The Business Process runtime in WSO2 EI enables developers to easily deploy long-running integration processes (business processes).
+The Business Process profile in WSO2 EI enables developers to easily deploy long-running integration processes (business processes).
 These processes are written using the following: A subset of the BPMN 2.0 standard, WS-BPEL 2.0 and BPEL4People standards, and WS-Human Tasks.
-Powered by the Activiti BPMN Engine 5.21.0 and Apache Orchestration Director Engine (ODE) BPEL engine, the Business Process runtime in WSO2 EI comes with a complete web-based graphical management console, enabling users to easily deploy, manage, view and execute processes as well as human tasks.
+Powered by the Activiti BPMN Engine 5.21.0 and Apache Orchestration Director Engine (ODE) BPEL engine, the Business Process profile in WSO2 EI comes with a complete web-based graphical management console, enabling users to easily deploy, manage, view and execute processes as well as human tasks.

 Therefore, WSO2 EI is essentially a collection of enterprise architecture design patterns (WSO2 ESB++) that can be implemented directly using a single product.
 This product is light-weight and versatile.
 It is 100% open source and is released under Apache Software License Version 2.0, one of the most business-friendly licenses available today.